-(13) Payment: Progress payments up to (but not including) ninety-five percent of the contract amount do not require state auditor approval and may be made by the agency if the agency monitors the progress of the services procured.
-If requested by the state auditor, the agency shall provide a copy of the approved progress billing(s).
-Final payments over ninety-five percent may be made by the agency pursuant to either of the following:

-(a) stated in the letter accompanying the release of the report to the agency, or

-(b) in the case of ongoing law enforcement investigations, stated in a letter prior to the release of the report to the agency.
+(1) Progress payments up to ninety-five percent of the contract amount do not require state auditor approval and may be made by the local public body if the local public body ensures that progress payments made do not exceed the percentage of work completed by the IPA.
+If requested by the state auditor, the local public body shall provide the OSA a copy of the approved progress billing(s).
+(2) Final payments from ninety-five percent to one hundred percent may be made by the local public body pursuant to either of the following: (a) 426 stated in the letter accompanying the release of the report to the agency, or (b) in the case of ongoing law enforcement investigations, stated in a letter investigations, stated in a letter prior to the release of the report to the agency.
+In this situation a letter releasing the report to the agency will be issued when it is appropriate to release the report.
+H. Report due dates, notification letters and confidentiality: